pism/pism/doc/sphinx/technical/blatter-pattyn.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-To support the multigrid preconditioner we need to be able re-discretize the system on the mesh provided *by PETSc* our to residual and Jacobian evaluators.
+To support the multigrid preconditioner we need to be able re-discretize the system on the mesh provided *by PETSc* in our to residual and Jacobian evaluators.
 In general, this requires

 * re-computing grid-related constants (`\Delta x`, etc) using the grid (avoid using hard-wired constants, e.g. computed using the fine grid), and